Yankees vs. Guardians Player Props Betting Odds

-Player prop bet options for Gleyber Torres, Jose Ramirez and others are listed when the New York Yankees host the Cleveland Guardians at Yankee Stadium on Monday at 7:05 PM ET.
+Those looking to place a player prop bet can find odds on Gleyber Torres, Jose Ramirez and others in the New York Yankees-Cleveland Guardians matchup at Yankee Stadium on Tuesday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!